LittleWalter/up/README.md

 export _UP_ALWAYS_VERBOSE=true
 ```

-### Navigate to `HOME` directory
+### Navigate to `HOME` Path

-For the sake of completeness, navigating back to `HOME` path is included.
+For the sake of completeness, navigating to your `HOME` path is included.

-`HOME` is the only valid full path `up` allows; all other arguments must be a single subdirectory name.
+`HOME` is the only valid full path `up` allows; all other arguments must be a single directory name.

-You don't have to be in a `HOME` subdirectory for this to work.
+You don't have to be in a `HOME` directory for this to work.

 ```sh
 $ up ~